Mrekyle/Quiz-App-2/README.md

 - Multiple Quiz Questions
 - Score counter for correct answers
 - Resetting the quiz to try again once the quiz is finished
+- Time Trials once completed one round of the quiz

 ### Future Development